MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduleAPIPublicPreview.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-  # Overview

-## Schedule entities
+## Scheduling entities

-Schedule APIs provide ability to perform create, update and delete operations with **Schedule entities**.
+Schedule APIs provide ability to perform create, update and delete operations with **Scheduling entities**.
 These entities are managed through the Scheduling engine in Project for the Web (P4W).
-Create, update and delete operations with Schedule entities were restricted in earlier Project Operations releases.
+Create, update and delete operations with Scheduling entities were restricted in earlier Project Operations releases.

-Full list of Schedule entities provided below:
+Full list of Scheduling entities provided below:

 | **Entity Name ** | **Entity Logical Name** |
 | --- | --- |